 - It may lack more advanced features than apps like Automatic Backups and Rewind Backups.

 The Starter Plan costs $4.99 per month.
-It works for stores with up to 3,000 products and 100 orders per month.
+It works for businesses with up to 3,000 products and 100 orders per month.

 The other plans cost either $19.90 or $79.90 per month.
 Last but not least, there is a 7-day free trial for all plans: